cucumber/docs/content/gherkin.md

 - Verify that something related to the `Given`+`When` is (or is not) in the output
 - Check that some external system has received the expected message (was an email with specific content sent?)

-While it might be tempting to implement `Then` steps to just look in the database - resist the temptation.
+While it might be tempting to implement `Then` steps to just look in the database - resist the temptation!
 You should only verify outcome that is observable for the user (or external system), and databases usually are not.

 # `And`, `But`